amacdougall/underscore.as/README.md

 An Actionscript 3 port of [underscore.js](http://documentcloud.github.com/underscore/).
 A few implementation details are different, but the core functionality remains the same.
+Just import com.alanmacdougall.underscore._ at the top of your script, then use just like you would use underscore.js.
+(A copy of underscore.js itself is included for comparison.)